The Liouville property for groups acting on rooted trees: Abstract

 \section{Abstract}

 We show that on groups generated by bounded activity automata, every symmetric, finitely supported probability measure has the Liouville property.
-This gives a partial answer to a conjecture in \cite{AAV:amenability}.
-The proof generalizes also to similar groups acting on spherically homogeneous rooted trees.
+More generally we show this for every group of automorphisms of bounded type of a rooted tree.
+For automaton groups, we also give a uniform upper bound for the entropy of convolutions of every symmetric, finitely supported measure.